oslabs-beta/fylakas/README.md

 ## Getting Started

-Fylakas expects users to have a preconfigured Prometheus server deployed within their cluster in order to provide metrics.
+Fylakas expects users to have a preconfigured Prometheus server deployed within their cluster in order to display metrics.
 If you'd like assistance with setting up a Kubernetes cluster or with deploying Kubernetes within that cluster, [this article](https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/) is a great place to start.

 1. **Connect To Your Cluster**: Ensure that both your application and your Prometheus server are deployed within your cluster by using the CLI command `kubectl get all`.
 The result should look something like this:
    ![kubectl get all GIF](./assets/readme/DEPLOY.png)